e-m-b-a/.github/profile/README.md

 If you like _EMBA_ you have the chance to support future development by becoming a [Sponsor](https://github.com/sponsors/e-m-b-a)

 Thank You [:heart: Get a Sponsor](https://github.com/sponsors/e-m-b-a)
-Or you can buy us some beer here [:heart: Buy me a coffee](https://www.buymeacoffee.com/securefirmware)
+You can also buy us some beer here [:heart: Buy me a coffee](https://www.buymeacoffee.com/securefirmware) To show your love for EMBA with nice shirts or other merch you can check our [Spreadshop](https://www.spreadshirt.de/shop/user/emba+firmware+analyzer/maenner/bekleidung/pullover-hoodies/hoodies/#?affiliateId=1257693)

 ***